 The capital of Canada is located in Southern Ontario and therefore doesn't boast as good aurora borealis visibility as the northernmost regions of the country.
-However, it can be still seen here on some nights under the right conditions and at the right time.
-The season to chase Northern Lights in Canada usually runs between October and March.
-Northern Lights are caused by a so-called solar storm or high geomagnetical activity, which is measured in Kp-Index on a scale from 0 to 9.
+However, it can be still seen here on some nights under the right conditions and in the right time.
+The season to chase northern lights in Canada usually runs between October and March.
+Northern lights are caused by a so-called solar storm or high geomagnetical activity, which is measured in Kp-Index on a scale from 0 to 9.
 The Kp has to be at least 4 for you to be able to see even a faint glow in the Ottawa area.
 The forecast for aurora borealis is provided by the National Oceanic and Atmospheric Administration (NOAA) and various websites specializing in geomagnetic phenomena.
-As you need complete darkness to be able to see the aurora, it's best to get away from the big city and light pollution.
+As you need complete darkness, to be able to see the aurora, it's best to get away from the big city and light pollution.
 Southern Ontario features a few places that suit perfectly for an aurora hunt.

 Algonquin Provincial Park